C0C0AN/ALPACA/README.rst

 Description
 -----------
 ALPACA is a toolbox (and hopefully soon BIDS app) for the localization and parcellation of human auditory cortex areas.
 In more detail, it includes an anatomical and a functional processing pipeline (implemented in `nipype <https://nipype.readthedocs.io/en/latest/>`_) that can be run alone or in combination.
 While the first just needs an anatomical image and takes advantage of `FreeSurfer <https://surfer.nmr.mgh.harvard.edu>`_ and `ANTs <http://stnava.github.io/ANTs/>`_, effectively mapping a user specified `list of auditory cortex regions <https://github.com/C0C0AN/ALPACA/tree/master/resources/regions_of_interest>`_ from template to native space, the latter makes use of `different classic tonotopy experiments that also come with the toolbox <https://github.com/C0C0AN/ALPACA/tree/master/scripts_stimulation>`_ and therefore requires functional data.
 Furthermore, it includes a `set of tutorials <https://github.com/C0C0AN/ALPACA/tree/master/resources/tutorials>`_, ranging from data management and preparation over stimulus generation to ROI extraction.
 Beside being a hopefully helpful tool, ALPACA also intends to further increase standardization and reproducibility, by e.g., uploading anonymized results to an interactive online repository, allowing for large scale meta-analysis.
+This online repository furthermore summarizes the vast multitude of approaches and the resulting regions of interest in an interactive, open and reproducible way.
+You can find this part of the project here: https://github.com/PeerHerholz/auditory_cortex_parcellations_dash.

 Documentation
 -------------